Železnik: Novi Železnik

 Novi Železnik is a completely new settlement, constructed in west of the Ivo Lola Ribar factory, in the northwestern corner of the settlement.
-It stretches from the grade separating junction of Ivo Lola Ribar Street on the west, to the stadium of the FK Železnik on the east.
+It stretches from the grade separating junction of Ivo Lola Ribar Street on the west, to the Železnik Stadium on the east.
 Unlike the village, it has straight streets, a clinic, post office, shopping mall, gas station, green market, etc. The neighborhood is connected with lines 58 (Pančevački most /Railway station/ - Novi Železnik) and 88 (Zemun /Quay of liberation/ - Novi Železnik).

 The settlement was designed by architect Branko Petričić.

 Economy

 The major facility in the neighborhood is the Ivo Lola Ribar factory, specialized in production of heavy machines and machine tools.
 Accordingly, a machinery and metallurgy high school is located in the neighborhood as well.

 Železnik has a train station, and the railway passes on the western outskirts of the neighborhood.
 Also, a large train station and a Belgrade marshalling yard is located in the nearby neighborhood of Makiš.